com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 * [Simple EDA](https://www.kaggle.com/code/sabinorsp/simple-eda-for-this-dataset/notebook) presents the visualizations of the top 10 coffee exporting and importing countries, along with the leading coffee producers and domestic consumers.
 Furthermore, it assesses the yearly coffee production of the key countries and employs a line chart to depict the trend.
 * [Data Visualization of the Coffee Dataset](https://www.kaggle.com/code/aaronjones32/data-visualisation-of-the-coffee-dataset) delved into the top countries concerning coffee export, import, domestic consumption, and production, along with the coffee consumption trends of the importing nations.
 The resultant data was subsequently represented using line charts, spanning the timeline from 1990 to 2020.

+Our approach is original due to the following aspects:
+* We analyze the existing coffee brands and consider the rich coffee flavours.
+* Our visualisation can help visitors to buy an existing coffee they love.

 Also, several great visualizations from other topics have inspired us to come up with our ideas.
 * [Covid-19 in Switzerland](https://com-480-data-visualization.github.io/com-480-project-lcelo/website/) The SWITZERLAND MAP visualization inspired us to come up with our Figure 1.
 We want to visualize the change of coffee consumption, import volume and export volumn according to years and countries in a way which shows the growing popularity of coffee.
 * [Wine101](https://com-480-data-visualization.github.io/com-480-project-onvagagner/website/index.html) The cluster visualization inspired us to show clusters based on flavor, brewing method, and roast level.